How to do business in Italy – Our guide for your business in Italy

-Dress code Italy
+Dress code in Italy

-Italy is the land of Prada, Gucci and Armani, and first impressions are crucial for developing business relationships.
+Italy is the land of Prada, Gucci, and Armani, and first impressions are crucial for developing business relationships.
 Therefore, it is advisable to adapt to cultural conditions, also with regard to clothing.
-Dressing with elegance and verve can mean the difference between respect and derision, success and failure.
+Dressing with elegance and verve can mean the difference between respect and derision, success, and failure.

 For men, dark colours should be the rule.
 Black and navy blue suits are considered the most appropriate.
 In choosing their shirts, men have a little more freedom.
 Light colours are allowed as long as they match both your tie and business suit.
 Always wear a long-sleeved shirt, even in summer.
-Under no circumstances should you ever be seen wearing shorts that distinguish you as a tourist and not as a professional business partner.
+Under no circumstances should you ever be seen wearing shorts, that distinguish you as a tourist and not as a professional business partner.